Serbia Strong: Christchurch mosque shootings

-Brenton Harrison Tarrant, the Australian gunman in the 2019 mass shootings at the Al Noor Mosque and Linwood Islamic Centre in Christchurch, New Zealand, had the phrase "Remove Kebab" written on one of his weapons.
-In his manifesto The Great Replacement (named after a far-right theory from France of the same name by writer Renaud Camus), he describes himself as a "part-time kebab removalist".
+Brenton Harrison Tarrant, the Australian gunman in the Christchurch mosque shootings, had the phrase "Remove Kebab" written on one of his weapons.
+In his manifesto The Great Replacement (named after a far-right theory of the same name by French writer Renaud Camus), he describes himself as a "part-time kebab removalist".
 He also livestreamed himself playing the song in his car minutes before the shooting.

 Following the shootings, various videos of the song were removed from YouTube, including some with over a million views.
-After that, users on the online platform re-uploaded the tune, saying that this was in order to "protest censorship".
+Users quickly re-uploaded the tune, saying it was to "protest censorship".
 In an interview following the shooting, the main singer of the song, Željko Grmuša, said, "It is terrible what that guy did in New Zealand, of course I condemn that act.
 I feel sorry for all those innocent people.
 But he started killing and he would do that no matter what song he listened to."